ACT NoW researchers: Who was involved in the study?

 Trial Management Group (TMG)

-The multi-disciplinary management group that oversee the project and work together to make decisions about how the trial should run.
+The multi-disciplinary management group that oversaw the project and worked together to make decisions about how the trial should run.

 |Professor Linda Davies||Professor of Health Economics|

 |Ms Sîan Davies||Programme Director - Speech and Language Therapy|

 |Dr Judy Ford||Manager of the Stroke Research Network|

 |Dr Anne Hesketh||Clinical Senior Lecturer in Speech and Language Therapy|

 |Mrs Gill Pearl||Research User Group Coordinator|

 |Ms Karen Sage||Clinical Lecturer in Speech and Language Therapy|